 - Fry the bacon in a large frying pan and drain it on paper towels reserving the bacon fat to brown the chicken (I had to do mine in three stages so added 2 Tbsp to the pan for each stage).

 - Dredge each chicken piece well in the seasoned four, shake off the excess and brown the chicken in the bacon fat.
 Once browned, drain chicken pieces on paper towels and then lay them in a single layer in a large, shallow ovenproof dish.

 - Cook the sliced leeks in the pan where you fried the chicken, scraping up any remaining bits of chicken skin as you saute them together.

-- Once the leeks are softened, lower the heat and stir in the crumbled bacon, wholegrain mustard, cream and Sherry; stir to mix well.
+- Once the leeks are softened, remove a couple of spoonfuls if you want to use some for garnish and then lower the heat and stir in the crumbled bacon, wholegrain mustard, cream and Sherry; stir to mix well.

 To prevent spattering when frying chicken, simply cover your frying pan with a lid set slightly askew to allow steam to escape.